EventGhost/EventGhost/docs/source/controlling_your_living_room_with_eventghost/index.rst

 expert to pull off what your striving to do.
 This program cannot exceed beyond what the hardware is capable of.

-On a side note, I highly suggest :ref:`donating or contributing <contributing>` to this project to ensure its future success.
-If your device is not currently supported just check back at the [[Receivers|supported hardware]] from time to time to see what they're working on.
+On a side note, I highly suggest :doc:`donating or contributing <../contributing>` to this project to ensure its future success.
+If your device is not currently supported just check back at the :doc:`supported hardware <../supported_receivers>` page from time to time to see what they're working on.